Amazon's $2B in HQ2 incentives just bought it a lot of criticism

 Amazon will now be able to use the confidential city and state data it got from the HQ2 process to locate future warehouses, stores and offices, and use the information as a competitive advantage against its rivals, she said.

-Keenly aware of claims that Amazon had made up its mind a long time ago, de Blasio said Tuesday," There were no foregone conclusions.
+Keenly aware of claims that Amazon had made up its mind a long time ago, de Blasio said Tuesday that "there were no foregone conclusions.
 This was a long, hard-fought battle."

 It's unlikely incentive packages swayed Amazon's decision anyway, said Michael Farren, a research fellow at the think tank Mercatus Center at George Mason University.
 For instance, Montgomery County, Maryland, offered $8.5 billion in incentives for HQ2, but Amazon decided instead to locate nearby in Arlington County, Virginia, for billions of dollars less in funding.
 Also, Newark, New Jersey, which is close to New York City, offered $7 billion.